Jason Knight (fighter): Post-UFC career

+The Ultimate Fighter 31

+In mid March 2023, it was announced that Knight would be competing in the thirty-first season of The Ultimate Fighter.

+In the quarterfinal Knight faced Titan FC Lightweight Champion Landon Quinones, and won the fight via a triangle choke submission in the first round.

+In the semi-final, Knight faced fellow teammate Kurt Holobaugh, and lost the fight via TKO in the second round.

+Gamebred Fighting Championship

+Knight faced Randy Costa at Gamebred Bareknuckle MMA 6 on November 10, 2023.
+He lost the fight via knockout in the first round.

+Followed by his loss to Joshua Weems at Gamebred Bareknuckle MMA 8 on November 15, 2024, he announced his retirement from combat sports on social media.

 Bare knuckle boxing

 Following his UFC release, Knight signed a one-fight contract with Bare Knuckle Fighting Championship.
 He faced Artem Lobov in the main event of Bare Knuckle FC 5 on April 6, 2019.
 Knight lost the bout and several of his teeth.

-Knight was expected to headline Bare Knuckle FC 7 on August 10, 2019 against Leonard Garcia.
+Knight was expected to headline Bare Knuckle FC 7 on August 10, 2019, against Leonard Garcia.
 However on July 15, 2019, Knight revealed on his social media that he was forced to withdraw from the bout due to a rib injury.

 Knight defeated Artem Lobov in a rematch headlining Bare Knuckle FC 9 on November 16, 2019, earning the victory by TKO in the fifth round.

 Personal life

 In 2012, Knight was arrested and charged with grand larceny.